Casey Means: Surgeon General nomination

 Through her social media impact and close association with Robert F. Kennedy Jr., Means is considered one of the leaders of the Make America Healthy Again movement.
 Means and her brother, Calley, served as close advisers for Kennedy's 2024 presidential campaign, helping to negotiate his eventual endorsement of Donald Trump.
 By October 2024, she had been considered as a potential appointee to lead a food and health agency in Trump's second presidency, according to The Washington Post.
-The Wall Street Journal wrote the following month that she had been mentioned by Kennedy, Trump's then-nominee for secretary of health and human services, for surgeon general or commissioner, as well as assistant secretary for health, according to Politico.
+The Wall Street Journal wrote the following month that she had been mentioned by Kennedy, Trump's then-nominee for United States Secretary of Health and Human Services, as a potential nominee for Surgeon General of the United States or Commissioner of Food and Drugs, with Politico adding that she was also being considered for nomination as Assistant Secretary for Health.
 Means and her brother, Calley, served as advisers to Kennedy by that month.

 By January 2025, the Meanses appeared unlikely to join the Department of Health and Human Services, but remained connected to Kennedy.
-On May 7, the Trump administration began planning to withdraw Janette Nesheiwat's nomination as surgeon general after her résumé was questioned and Laura Loomer, a far-right social media political activist, stated that Nesheiwat was "not ideologically aligned" with Trump.
+On May 7, the Trump administration began planning to withdraw Janette Nesheiwat's nomination as surgeon general after her résumé was questioned and Laura Loomer, a far-right social media political activist and conspiracy theorist, stated that Nesheiwat was "not ideologically aligned" with Trump.
 Hours later, Trump announced that he would nominate Means as surgeon general.
 Trump said he did not know Means but nominated her based on Kennedy's recommendation.
-Her scheduled confirmation hearing before the Senate Committee on Health, Education, Labor and Pensions, which was to be the first such hearing held virtually, was postponed on October 30, 2025, after Means went into labor.

-In addition to proponents of evidence-based medicine, Means' appointment has been criticized by anti-vaccination campaigners who favored health influencer Kelly Victory, such as Americans for Health Freedom's Mary Talley Bowden, Steve Kirsch and Suzanne Humphries.
-Far-right activist Laura Loomer was sharply critical of Means' nomination, calling her a "total crack pot".
-RFK Jr's 2024 running mate Nicole Shanahan was also critical of the nomination, claiming there was an understanding that the Means would not play a role in the Trump administration.
-On July 31, Politico reported that Means' nomination is currently stalled in the Senate HELP committee, pending Means' submission of financial disclosure and ethics paperwork.
+In addition to proponents of evidence-based medicine, Means' nomination has been criticized by anti-vaccination campaigners who favored health influencer Kelly Victory, such as Americans for Health Freedom's Mary Talley Bowden, Steve Kirsch, and Suzanne Humphries.
+Loomer was sharply critical of Means' nomination, calling her a "total crack pot".
+Kennedy's 2024 running mate Nicole Shanahan was also critical of the nomination, claiming there was an understanding that Means would not play a role in the Trump administration.
+On July 31, 2025, Politico reported that Means's nomination was stalled in the Senate Committee on Health, Education, Labor and Pensions (HELP), pending her submission of financial disclosure and ethics paperwork.

+Means's scheduled confirmation hearing before the HELP committee, which was to be the first such hearing held virtually, was postponed on October 30, 2025, after she went into labor.
+On January 3, 2026, Means's nomination expired per Senate rules, but Trump renominated her 10 days later.
+She appeared before the HELP committee on February 25, 2026.
+On March 25, 2026, the Associated Press reported that her nomination was stalled in the Senate stemming from her testimony over vaccines and other health topics.

+In April 2026, Trump withdrew Means's nomination.